NellowTCS/Mesh-NOW/Docs/docs/protocol/wire-format.md

 ### `message_id` (4 bytes)

-Monotonically increasing `uint32_t`.
+A monotonically increasing `uint32_t`.
 Assigned by the sender, seeded from `esp_random()` on first use.
 Used for duplicate detection and ACK matching.

 ### `reply_to` (4 bytes)

 For `ACK` frames, the `message_id` of the message being acknowledged.
 For all other frame types this is `0`.
-Allowing each ACK to carry its own `message_id` (rather than reusing the acked message's id) lets ACKs participate in seen-message dedup, so routed ACKs are not re-flooded by every relay.
+Giving each ACK its own `message_id` (instead of reusing the acked message's id) lets ACKs participate in seen-message dedup, so routed ACKs are not re-flooded by every relay.

 ### `sender_mac` / `target_mac` (6 bytes each)